vishnureddys/vehicle-registration-system/README.md

 ```
 git clone https://github.com/vishnureddys/vehicle-registration-system.git
 ```
 Now move into the directory and run it using wordpress.
-You can visit localhost/wordpress a browser of your choice to visit this website.
+You can visit localhost/wordpress in a browser of your choice to visit this website.